 The Background of This Report

-This report has been written and is presented by Sirius Investigations, a licensed private investigation company with more than a decade of experience.
+This is a report on how "journalist" Be Scofield maliciously framed spiritual teacher Aaravindha Himadraha, written and is presented by Sirius Investigations, a licensed private investigation company with more than a decade of experience.
 We were hired to investigate the methods used by Be Scofield, who promotes herself as a professional journalist and courageous “cult hunter.”
 Our investigation revealed that Scofield engages in deceptive practices by using a wide variety of names and email addresses, and by posting her articles on multiple self-owned websites, all to make herself seem like a credible reporter.
 Scofield repeatedly writes about herself in the third person as if a separate entity were praising her work.
 Be Scofield also regularly violates copyright laws, threatens those who disagree with her, and has routinely posted malicious gossip instead of doing the work of investigative journalism.

 The role of a professional private investigator is to find the truth.
 It doesn’t matter who is paying the bill or whether we like our clients or the people we are investigating; we do our best to talk to all parties and determine what actually happened.
 We don’t edit the facts.
 We don’t advocate for one side or the other.
 We strive to present logical conclusions based on factual evidence and interviews as if we’re preparing for a court case.
 That’s the job.